aidanbudd/ppisnd/trainingMaterial/holgerDinkel/linear_motifs/index.md

 1. Search protein SRC_HUMAN (accession P12931) for ELMs using the following parameters:
     -   Cell Compartment: **Not specified**
     -   Motif Probability Cutoff: **100**
-    -   Context information: (leave blank)
+    -   Taxonomic Context: (leave blank)
     1. How many instances do you find?
 <!---% \#\# How many elm classes (not instances) have been completely filtered (all their instances have been filtered)? -->
     1. Redo the search (again accession P12931) now using these parameters:
     -   Cell Compartment: **cytosol**
     -   Motif Probability Cutoff: **0.01**
-    -   Context information: Homo sapiens
+    -   Taxonomic Context: Homo sapiens
     1. How many instances do you find now?
 <!--- \#\# How many elm classes (not instances) have been completely filtered (all their instances have been filtered)? -->
     1. How many of the instances are 'annotated'?